RedisLabs/redislabs-docs/content/rs/administering/monitoring-metrics/nagios-plugin.md

 The full list of alerts can be found in the plugin package itself (in "/rlec_obj/rlec_services.cfg" file, more details below).

-RS Nagios plugin support API password retrieval from Gnome keyring, KWallet, Windows credential vault, Mac OS X Keychain, if present, or otherwise Linux Secret Service compatible password store.
-With no keyring service available, the password is saved with base64 encoding, under the user home directory.
+RS Nagios plugin support API password retrieval from keyring compatible password store.
+With no keyring service available, the password is saved with base64 encoding.

 ## Configuring the Nagios plugin